Rakib-Hasan-455/SSL-Commerz-Sandbox-Payment-Application/README.md

 # SSL-Commerz-Sandbox-Payment-Application
-This is a application to payment via SSL Wireless Sandbox gateway.
+This is an application to do payment via SSL Wireless Sandbox gateway.

 Site Link: https://sslpay.herokuapp.com/